xoth42/QEPOptimize/README.md

 ## Quantum Entanglement Purification Optimizer

-This repository is intended to organize and reform the code from QuantumHardware and qevo_optimizer,and qevo, while being readable, extendable, and abstracted as much as possible for ease of later advancements.
+This repository is intended to organize and reform the code from QuantumHardware, qevo_optimizer, and qevo, while being readable, extendable, and abstracted as much as possible for ease of later advancements.

 # Building Plan: